ezweave/pretty-functional/chapters/one/one.md

 ```

 `flow` returns a new function that takes in an argument.
 We are telling the TypeScript transpiler that we will be passing this new function a number and that it will
 return an array of strings.
+This is where __currying__ will come into play, as the problems become more complex.

 Everything in the chain is a _function_.  `range` is a Lodash utility to fill an array with numbers in ascending order.
 So, it expects a `number` as an argument.